 How Do You Write a Policy Brief?

-You’ll need your essay-writing skills to write a policy brief, but a policy brief is not an essay.
+A venture capital firm CMO says that you’ll need your essay-writing skills to write a policy brief, but a policy brief is not an essay.
 It’s organized with headings and written with the purpose of quickly and concisely explaining your subject.

 How to organize a policy brief